lake in a large valley

 Bird on logs

-A pair of Australian Pelican (Pelecanus conspicillatus).
+A pair of Australian Pelicans (Pelecanus conspicillatus).

 Back to Contents